osu-cass/working-waterfronts-mobile/source/index.rst

 Views-
 ------

-These are all of the files that define how the pages will be layed out and what components they contain.
+These are all of the files that define how the pages will be laid out and what components they contain.

 	.. note::
 		All of the views have a header and a back button.
 The one exception is the Home view which doesn't have a back button.
 Below is example code from the ListView that defines these elements.